Non-profit accounting: beginner guide and key reports

 Do non-profits need different financial reports?

-Yes, non-profits produce specific reports that focus on accountability rather than profit, guided by standards like the Statement of Recommended Practice (SORP) for charities in the UK and Ireland.
-Key reports include the Statement of Financial Position (similar to a balance sheet), the Statement of Activities (showing revenue and expenses), and the Statement of Cash Flows.
+Yes, non-profits produce specific reports focused on accountability rather than profit.
+UK and Irish charities follow the Statement of Recommended Practice (SORP), with a new version coming into effect on 1 January 2026.
+Key reports include the Statement of Financial Position, Statement of Activities, and Statement of Cash Flows.

 Disclaimer